 Pen turners requested a robust, dedicated machine for their art, so it was created especially for them.
 Unlike all the other lathes manufactured from aluminum, this scaled-down, simple mini lathe is manufactured from cast iron, so friction isn’t an issue.

 The said best midi wood lathe does have a five-speed set for bland barrel gaps, hoofing out pen billets, shaping, and closing.

 Worth the extra money

-A further segment in the best midi lathe environment is the Rikon 70-100, which is the absolute superior of the tiny 70-105 mini lathe.
+A further segment in the best midi lathe environment is the Rikon 70-100, which is absolutely superior to the tiny 70-105 mini-lathe.
 You will certainly have a speed control lathe in this price bracket, although it is completely up to you, and therefore price point for something like a midi machine is quite fair.

 That is more than a “get what you charged” lathe, an outstanding midi lathe again for dollar, thanks to its talent for targeting timber.

 Short overview of the Rikon 70-100